ghoneycutt/puppet-module-nscd/README.md

 parameterization of all options specified in the man page.

-The module assumes that you want to set enable-cache to true for each of the services (passwd, group, hosts, and services).
+The module assumes that you want to set enable-cache to true for each of the services (passwd, group, hosts, and services, netgroup).
 If this is not the case, you can disable the cache on a per service basis.

 ===